ftsrg/trainbenchmark-ttc/reporting/README.md

     sudo R -f install.R
     ```

-  As a consequence, the `ggplot2`, `jsonlite`, `plyr` R packages will be deployed.
+  As a consequence, the `ggplot2`, `jsonlite`, `plyr` packages will be installed.

 ## Usage

 1. Adjust the configuration parameters in the `config/reporting.json` file.
+1. Use the `scripts/run.py -v` command.
-1. Execute the following command from the same directory:
+1. Alternatively, execute the following command from the `reporting` directory:

      `Rscript generate_diagrams.R`